jucheng1992/ctmle/README.md

 #>   95% conf interval: (1.81533, 2.1741)
 ```

-C-TMLE LASSO for model selection of LASSO
+LASSO-C-TMLE for model selection of LASSO
 -----------------------------------------

 In this section, we introduce the C-TMLE algorithms for model selection of LASSO in the estimation of propensity core, and for simplicity we call them LASSO C-TMLE algorithm.
 We have three variacions of C-TMLE LASSO algorithms, see technical details in the corresponding references.